Amilina/Project-App/README.md

 pip install -r requirements.txt

-The following external libraries will be installed: click, colorama.
+The following external libraries will be installed: click, colorama, pandas and emoji.

 After the installation, simply run the following command in your shell: